m-laprise/llamaparty/step_by_step_resources.md

 * Knowledge of training corpus
 * Fit between model and task
 * Model architecture
   * The overwhelming majority of LLMs are based on the transformers architecture.
-However, see also [RWKV](https://www.rwkv.com/) by EleutherAI ([paper](https://arxiv.org/pdf/2305.13048.pdf), [wiki](https://wiki.rwkv.com/)) which claims to be the first RNN-based LLM with transformers-level performance.
+However, see also [RWKV](https://www.rwkv.com/) by EleutherAI ([paper](https://arxiv.org/pdf/2305.13048.pdf), [wiki](https://wiki.rwkv.com/), [blog 1](https://johanwind.github.io/2023/03/23/rwkv_overview.html) and [blog 2](https://johanwind.github.io/2023/03/23/rwkv_details.html)) which claims to be the first RNN-based LLM with transformers-level performance.

-What does the training corpus contain for the model I chose? *(section in progress)*
+What does the pre-training corpus contain for the model I chose? *(section in progress)*

 * We know very little about this for most foundation models.
 Transparency is very heterogenous across model families and models.
 * Models with open data:
   * EleutherAI models (open models, dataset documentation, training scripts)
     * LleMA, Pythia, RWKV, GPT-J/GPT-Neo/GPT-NeoX-20B (The Pile and other datasets made public)
+  * See also AllenAI's [OLMo](https://allenai.org/olmo) project and its pre-training dataset Dolma (data already available, model expected 2024)
 * Models for which we have at least partial knowledge about the data:
   * Abu Dhabi Technology Innovation Institute's Falcon (around 80% based on RefinedWeb, itself built from the CommonCrawl, plus other curated sources.
 A portion of RefinedWeb was released to the public.)
   * MosaicML MPT family (custom mixture of 1T tokens from public data sources in known percentages, but exact corpus not made available.
 For instance, the training data for MPT-30b was 34% mC4 3.1, 30% C4, 10% The Stack, 9% RedPajama Common Crawl, etc.)
   * Google's T5 (C4)
-* See also AllenAI's [OLMo](https://allenai.org/olmo) project and its pre-training dataset Dolma (data already available, model expected 2024)

 ### How to access the weights: Hugging Face 101